Kneaded That

 Storage

-• Room Temperature: Store leftover rolls in an airtight container at room temperature for up to 2 days.
-Reheat briefly in the microwave to bring back that soft, gooey texture.
-(15 seconds at a time)
+Room temperature: Store in an airtight container for up to 2 days.
+Reheat 15 seconds in the microwave for that soft, gooey texture.

 • Picture of a hand holding chocolate cinnamon rolls with cinnamon espresso cream cheese frosting with more cinnamon rolls in the background.